Best Optic for Scar 17 | Best Gun Scope

 The M-308 features a fully multi-coated optical system.
 This system provides superior light transmission and maximum brightness from dawn to dusk.
 You should be able to easily find your target right up until the sun sets.
 The M-308 utilizes Nikon’s patented BDC reticle.
 The BDC’s unique see-through ballistic circles offer an incredible advantage for long range shooting while allowing a normal sight picture for short-range shots where the cross hair itself is the aiming point.
 The M-308’s BDC reticle is Nikon’s BDC 800.
 It has several more circles than their other BDC reticles due to the caliber’s extended ranges.
 No matter what 7.62 caliber ammunition you use in your SCAR 17, you can use Nikon’s SPOT ON app to provide precise aiming points at any specified range using the BDC 800 reticle.
 You simply input the ammunition and the SPOT ON app will generate a range per circle on the BDC reticle.

 The M-308 allows you to make quick adjustments to windage and elevation using exposed tactical style turrets.
 The turrets are spring-loaded windage and elevation knobs and can be reset to your zero after you sight in your scope.
 The windage and elevation turrets are clearly marked for quick adjustments.
 They can be adjusted in ¼ MOA and have a maximum windage and elevation adjustment of 40 MOA in either direction.
-The Nikon M-308 4-16×42 BDC 800 is the best optic for the SCAR 17.
+The Nikon M-308 4-16×42 BDC 800 is a great scope for the SCAR 17.
 It is as rugged and dependable as the rifle itself.
 The next scope on the list is manufactured by a company that is still new compared to other companies on this list.
-Even though they are newer to the scope market, they produce quality products and find themselves second on the list for best optic for SCAR 17.
+Even though they are newer to the scope market, they produce quality products.Check Price on Amazon

 Vortex Optics has only been manufacturing scopes since 2002.
 Compared to the other companies on this list, they could be considered in their infancy.
 Even though they have been making scopes for just over a decade, their products are quickly becoming the go-to optic for war fighters and hunters alike.
 Vortex continues to innovate and lead the market in new ideas and technologies.
 Much like the SCAR being one of a kind, the same can be said about the Vortex HST riflescope.